TheRacetrack/racetrack/docs/user.md

 #### Using the Job

 The function in `adder.py` now hangs off a HTTP endpoint, and can be used as a ReST service.
-You can use `curl` to test this (as described in the [Job Type documentation](../sample/python-class/README.md):
+You can use `curl` to test this:

 ```shell
 curl -X POST "http://localhost:7005/pub/job/adder/latest/api/v1/perform" \